tuva-health/docs/docs/data-marts/cms-hccs.md

 ## Instructions

+The data mart is built on top of the [Core Data Model](../core-data-model/overview).
+In the diagram below we provide an overview explanation of how the data mart works.

+<iframe width="780" height="520" src="https://miro.com/app/live-embed/uXjVNq_Lq74=/?moveToViewport=-555,-812,2164,1037&embedId=161883269913" frameborder="0" scrolling="no" allow="fullscreen; clipboard-read; clipboard-write" allowfullscreen></iframe>

 ### Data Requirements

 In order to run the CMS-HCC data mart you need to map the following data elements to the [Input Layer](../connectors/input-layer).
 These are the only data elements required.

 **Eligibility:**
 - patient_id